Key Takeaways

 What if the trucking company has gone out of business?

-Insurance policies survive business closures.
-Even defunct carriers typically have insurance policies that cover accidents that occurred during the policy period.
-Additionally, other parties in the liability chain—the broker, the shipper, the equipment owner—may remain solvent and insured.
+Insurance policies may still respond to accidents that occurred during the policy period even if the carrier later closes.
+Additionally, other parties in the liability chain — the broker, the shipper, the equipment owner — may remain solvent and insured.

 How do I know what insurance is available?